 Criteria Avoiding unnecessary compliance costs Promoting the confident and informed participation of businesses, investors, and consumers in the financial markets Promoting and facilitating the development of fair, efficient and transparent financial markets already do this.
-Associated costs are necessary and reasonable to provide adequate oversight of outsource arrangements, and financial institutions may be able to at least partially rely on existing arrangements to comply with this condition, which avoids unnecessary compliance costs. ✓✓ be met.
+Associated costs are necessary and reasonable to provide adequate oversight of outsource arrangements, and financial institutions may be able to at least partially rely on existing arrangements to comply with this condition, which avoids unnecessary compliance costs. \checkmark be met.
 Financial institutions will have clarity about the important matters and information they should consider regarding their outsource arrangements.
-This promotes confident and informed participation in the financial markets. ✓ same requirements will be imposed on all financial institutions, ensuring fairness. ✓✓ Option 2: No condition (status quo) Compliance costs may be reduced, although liability for market service obligations still rests with the financial institution.
-There may be consequential costs associated with ineffective oversight of outsource arrangements. ✓ Without a regulatory requirement around outsource arrangements, oversight over these is likely to be ad hoc and inadequate, and confidence in the financial markets may be affected. × Different financial institutions will have different levels of oversight of outsourcing arrangements, and ineffective outsourcing arrangements decreases efficiency in the market. ✓ Condition 5: Busine ss continuity and technology system s Option 1: Condition (preferred) A business continuity plan can be proportionate to the size and complexity of the financial institution's business.
-The plan can be flexible and right-sized to be appropriate for the financial institution.
-Financial institutions typically already have a business continuity plan in place, and therefore any costs associated with ensuring the plan meets the Business continuity plans give consumers confidence they will be looked after in the case of unforeseen events.
-They enable financial institutions to be more resilient to disruptions to their business, which promotes the confident and informed participation of business, investors and consumers in the financial markets.
-A business continuity plan promotes efficiency in the market by enabling a financial institution to effectively respond to and recover from an event that disrupts its business.
-All financial institutions will be subject to the same requirement to have a business continuity plan, promoting fairness.
+This promotes confident and informed participation in the financial markets. same requirements will be imposed on all financial institutions, ensuring fairness. ✓✓ Option 2: No condition (status quo) Compliance costs may be reduced, although liability for market service obligations still rests with the financial institution.
+There may be consequential costs associated with ineffective oversight of outsource arrangements. \checkmark Without a regulatory requirement around outsource arrangements, oversight over these is likely to be ad hoc and inadequate, and confidence in the financial markets may be affected. × Different financial institutions will have different levels of oversight of outsourcing arrangements, and ineffective outsourcing arrangements decreases efficiency in the market. ✓ Condition 5: Busine ss continuity and technology system s Option 1: Condition (preferred) A business continuity plan can be proportionate to the size and complexity of the financial institution's business.
+The plan can be flexible and right-sized to be appropriate for the financial Business continuity plans give consumers confidence they will be looked after in the case of unforeseen events.
+They enable financial institutions to be more resilient to disruptions to their A business continuity plan promotes efficiency in the market by enabling a financial institution to effectively respond to and recover from an event that disrupts its business.
+All financial institutions business, which promotes the of business, investors and confident and informed participation consumers in the financial markets.